 - Maternity/ Paternity Leave: Parents are entitled to take parental leave of up to four months per child before that child turns 12.
 The employee receives a monthly allowance.

 Employing foreign workers in Belgium is subject to a set of very strict rules.
 Until recently, employing foreign workers in Belgium was subject to a dual procedure: the foreign worker concerned required both a residence permit and a work permit.
 In accordance with EU Directive no 2011/98/EU, it has become mandatory to issue a single permit which covers both the right of residence and the right to work and requires a single application.
 This Directive has been implemented in Belgian law with the entry into force on 24 December 2018.

-Belgium has a network of treaties for the prevention of double taxation with 88 countries, including an income tax treaty with the United States.
+Belgium has concluded a double tax treaty with more than 150 countries, including an income tax treaty with the United States.
 Belgium has a totalization agreement with the United States for social tax coverage purposes.

 Belgium generally uses the exemption-with-progression method for avoiding double taxation in its treaties.

 For more information about how our Global Payroll Control Platform integrates with local payroll solutions in Belgium, contact our global team today.